avishkarbachhav45-tech/AlfidoTech_Virtual_Intenship/README.md

 - Button triggers **JavaScript event handling**
 - Changes background to a **random color** on every click
 - Simple, clean, and interactive UI

+#  Task 4: To-Do List Application

+## 📖 Description

+This project is a simple To-Do List Application built using HTML, CSS, and JavaScript.
+It allows users to add, view, and remove tasks dynamically without reloading the page.

+## ⚙️ Features

+- Add new tasks easily.
+- Delete tasks once completed.
+- Responsive and clean user interface.
+- All actions handled dynamically with JavaScript.

+## 🧩 Technologies Used

+- HTML – For webpage structure.
+- CSS – For styling and layout.
+- JavaScript – For dynamic functionality (adding/removing tasks).